 Live metrics are also very important to the team in assessing where they stand relative to sales targets.
 A retail brand may have predetermined a certain volume of product they wish to sell for a discount, for example, and Fynd needs to react to sales conditions in real time in light of these targets.

-From an operations perspective, Fynd tracks metrics like the number of visitors on the platform, orders coming from different channels, and the response times of critical systems.
+From an operations perspective, Fynd tracks metrics like the number of visitors on the platform, orders coming from different channels, and the response times of critical systems, constantly refreshing live dashboards with these metrics.
 Fynd has to immediately detect unusual events.
 Is there an issue with the site that is causing a problem for the consumer, or is there is a consumer on the site causing a problem for Fynd?
 Fynd needs to know if the number of orders coming in is abnormally high or low, for instance, which could be symptomatic of fraud or a problem with the payments backend, respectively.

 30 Minutes Is Too Long